 An admin dashboard is the command center for any website or application.
 It’s the behind the scenes interface where administrators manage content, users, data, and settings.
 Think of it as the cockpit of an airplane, giving you the controls and at a glance information you need to keep everything running smoothly.
-Whether you’re running a simple blog or a complex enterprise application, a well designed admin dashboard is essential for efficient management.

 This guide explores everything you need to know about the admin dashboard, from its core components to specific examples and the technology used to build them.